 A request for public records regarding this Agreement may be made directly to any Party, who will be responsible for responding to any such public records requests.
-The Parties will provide any requested records to each other to enable timely responses to public records requests.

-IF THE MUNICIPALITIES HAVE QUESTIONS REGARDING THE APPLICATION OF CHAPTER 119, FLORIDA STATUTES, TO THE COUNTY'S DUTY TO PROVIDE PUBLIC RECORDS RELATING TO THIS CONTRACT, CONTACT THE CUSTODIAN OF PUBLIC RECORDS AT (954) 519-1490, araichoudhury@broward.org, 1 N University Drive, #201, Plantation, FL 33324.
+IF THE PARTIES HAVE QUESTIONS REGARDING THE APPLICATION OF CHAPTER 119, FLORIDA STATUTES, TO A PARTY'S DUTY TO PROVIDE PUBLIC RECORDS RELATING TO THIS CONTRACT, CONTACT THE PARTY'S CUSTODIAN OF PUBLIC RECORDS LISTED IN EXHIBIT C.